ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 *  Download the SQLite extension: unifuzz64.dll   -see below
 *  Move the unifuzz64.dll file to the working folder
 *  Edit the RM-Python-config.ini in the above folder to specify the location of the RM file and the unifuzz64.dll file.
-For the initial setup, you may want to set RUN_SQL  = no so that only the database and dll path values are checked.
+For the initial setup, you may want to set RUN_GROUP_FROM_SQL   = no so that only the database and dll path values are checked.
 Continue as below.
    This avoids dealing with more than one issue at once.
-After you solve any path issues, if any, set RUN_SQL  = yes and continue onward.
+After you solve any path issues, if any, set RUN_GROUP_FROM_SQL   = yes and continue onward.
    (To edit, Open NotePad and drag the ini file onto the NotePad window.)
 *  Double click the GroupFromSQL.exe file to run the utility.
 *  Examine the console window and press enter to dismiss it.